jeanhern81/React-Employee-Directory/README.md

 # User Story:
 ```
 As a user,
-I want to be able to view my entire employee directory at once so that I have quick access to their information.
+I want to be able to view my entire employee directory at once,
+So that I have quick access to their information.
 ```
 ---